Annual Wine Events Throughout Oregon's Washington County

 Memorial Weekend in Wine Country - May: For 22 years, wineries throughout the Willamette Valley have invited guests to celebrate the dawn of summer during Memorial Day weekend.
 Many of Washington County's wineries, as well as hundreds of others throughout Oregon, open for the three-day weekend, including several that are not regularly open to the public.
 This annual event features tastings of new releases, barrel samples, food pairings, live music and other activities.
 Tasting fees vary from $5-20, and each year, several wineries donate a portion of proceeds to a designated, local charity.
 (See list of wineries in Oregon's Washington County)

-Canines Uncorked - July: Explore North Willamette Valley wine country during this one-of-a-kind event, which invites wine lovers and their faithful four-legged friends to sample complimentary tastings at 11 participating, dog-friendly wineries.
-All proceeds will benefit the Oregon Humane Society.
+Canines Uncorked - July/August: Explore North Willamette Valley wine country during this one-of-a-kind event, which invites wine lovers and their faithful four-legged friends to sample complimentary tastings at a dozen participating, dog-friendly wineries.
+Dogs are treated to special activities and dog-related items are available for sale at several wineries.
+Tickets are $40, and all proceeds will benefit the Oregon Humane Society.

 Forest Grove Uncorked! - August: Local wine (craft beer and food, too) are given the red carpet treatment every August in the city of Forest Grove.
 Sample the tastes of the northern Willamette Valley, while enjoying live music, great food and fine local hospitality.

 North Willamette Harvest Trail and Grand Tasting - October: The wine harvest season (also known as "crush") usually starts in October, when grapes are picked, destemmed and crushed into juice.
 This year, for the first time, guests can learn more about the wine harvest by joining a guided tour of three wineries and learning about the many different phases of wine production, from vineyard to barrel.
-This day-long affair (10 a.m. to 6 p.m.) will feature tastings at each of the three wineries visited, lunch and transportation to each location, and will culminate in a Grand Tasting at Garden Vineyards, from 4-6 p.m.
-Tickets for the Harvest Trail are $79 per person, inclusive; tickets for the Grand Tasting only are $30 and both can be purchased online.
-(Tickets are limited.)
+This day-long affair features tastings at each of the three wineries visited, lunch and transportation to each location.
+New in 2014, tours will stop at SakéOne for a bird's-eye view of how saké is made.
+Tickets are $95.

 Thanksgiving Wine Weekend - November: A long-standing tradition in Oregon's Willamette Valley, Wine Country Thanksgiving features open houses at more than 150 wineries throughout the valley.
 Most of Washington County's wineries open their doors during this special weekend, and offer special tastings--including tastes of new releases, special pairings and library and barrel tastings--entertainment and light bites.
 The weekend provides rare opportunities to visit small wineries that are not open to the public, as well as check out the special festivities planned at wineries that are open year-round.
 Tasting fees vary from $5-20.
 (See list of wineries in Oregon's Washington County)